Clicky

 What is the average cost of a four-wheeler electric scooter?

-The average cost of a four-wheeler mobility scooter is between $2,000 and $4,000.
-This will depend on the size and features of the scooter.
-At the lower end of that price range you will find travel mobility scooters which can be disassembled for easy transportation.
-At the higher end you will find mid-size and heavy-duty mobility scooters with generous mileage and comfort features like suspension, captain’s seats and more.
+At the lower end of that price range you will find travel mobility scooter which you can disassemble for easy transportation.
+At the higher end you will find mid-size and heavy-duty scooters.
+These have generous mileage and comfort features like suspension, captain’s seats and more.

 Are your mobility scooters available on rent?